zurinaza/KAPP-UPM/README.md

 ];

 const TYPES = [
-  ["Curriculum &amp; content", "What is taught, the sequence, and its currency with industry practice."], ["Pedagogy &amp; delivery", "How it is taught — flipped, PBL, collaborative, immersive."], ["Assessment", "What is graded and how.
-The highest-leverage type, and the one lecturers assume they may not touch."], ["Learning environment", "Lab, pilot plant, site visit, outdoor, virtual, or the industry floor."], ["Technology-enabled", "Only counts as innovation when the tool changes the activity, not just the delivery."], ["Learning support", "Peer teaching, mentoring, self-access material, video demos."]
+  ["Curriculum &amp; content", "What is taught, and its currency with industry."], ["Pedagogy &amp; delivery", "Flipped, PBL, collaborative, immersive."], ["Assessment", "Highest leverage — and the one you assume you may not touch."], ["Learning environment", "Lab, pilot plant, site visit, outdoor, virtual."], ["Technology-enabled", "Counts only when the tool changes the activity."], ["Learning support", "Peer teaching, mentoring, self-access material."]
 ];

 const PEDAGOGIES = [